BBL finals race: The run home for each club

 Jan 26: v Hurricanes (seventh) at Adelaide Oval

-Win over the Hurricanes and the Stars have put the Strikers well and truly in the race to earn a double chance.
+Wins over the Hurricanes and the Stars have put the Strikers well and truly in the race to earn a double chance.
 Next up is a crucial road trip to Perth, but it's likely their fate won't be decided until after their home clash against the Hurricanes on the Australia Day long weekend.
-The return of Alex Carey from international duty has bolstered their middle order.3rd: Sydney Sixers (15 points)
+The return of Alex Carey from international duty has bolstered their middle order.

 4th: Perth Scorchers (12 points)